Maintaining Category Data

 Alternatively, check whether the mappings have changed by using GetCategoryMappings with no DetailLevel value.
 This returns the current version information only (with no mappings).
 Compare the version with the last saved mapping version value to see if the mapping data has changed.
 If the version has not changed, it is not necessary to retrieve the mappings.

-GetCategoryMappings returns old and active category IDs but it does not distinguish between parent and leaf categories or return category names.
+GetCategoryMappings returns old and active category IDs but it does not distinguish between parent and leaf categories nor does it return category names.
 Therefore, combine the results with information from GetCategories and related calls in order to build a complete set of information about each category.
 That is, match the active category IDs returned from GetCategories to the active category IDs returned from GetCategoryMappings in order to determine whether the old categories have been mapped to leaf categories or to display an active category name to the user.

 Use the category mapping information to update category IDs defined on items that you plan to list on eBay.